nathalia-rus/tsconf-project-museis/README.md

-[note -  Not a finished work at all]
+[note -  Not a finished work at all.
+This was made in a few days after work ]